What'sNEW May - Jul 2020

 Where do new genes come from?
 A favored answer from standard darwinian theory is gene duplication, as Susumo Ohno suggested fifty years ago.
 After duplication, the new alleles can diverge.
 If the parent gene contained two or more functions, each daughter allele may specialize in one of them.
 This process, "subfunctionalization," is well observed.

 Another outcome, called "neofunctionalization," is supposed to produce functions that were not contained in the original gene.
 Rattlesnake venoms provide a vivid example, according to new research using sequence data to reconstruct the evolution of those genes.
 We are awed by the scope and depth of the study.
-Its claims are not exaggerated.
+But we doubt that loss of sequence can invent anything.
+We see subfunctionalization here, too.

 The origin and diversification of a novel protein family in venomous snakes by Matt W. Giorgianni, Noah L. Dowell, Sam Griffin, Victoria A. Kassner, Jane E. Selegue, and Sean B. Carroll, doi:10.1073/pnas.1920011117, 10 pages, open access, PNAS, 19 May 2020.

-Duplication... has become our main webpage about the reach of neofunctionalization.
+Duplication... has become our main webpage for evidence pertaining to sub- or neofunctionalization.

 Testing Darwinism... includes comments about historical reconstructions like this one.

 Evidence for Life on Mars deserves another look according to four astrobiologists studying photos taken by NASA's Opportunity rover.
-The abundant "blueberries" are not likely to be mineral accretions, they first explain.
-More importantly, many of the blueberries seem to grow like mushrooms on stalks, and lean the same way as if aiming for sunlight.
-(Cropping, right, from sol 88; click for NASA source.)
+The abundant "blueberries" are not likely to be mineral accretions, they first maintain.
+Many of the blueberries seem to grow like mushrooms on stalks, leaning the same way as if aiming for sunlight.
+(Cropping, right, from sol 88, Panoramic Camera, 2004.)

-Blueberries seen with the Microscopic Imager in 2007 grew noticeably and new ones appeared in only 3 days (sols 1145-1148; paired images below).
+Blueberries grew noticeably and new ones appeared in only 3 days in 2007 (sols 1145-1148, Microscopic Imager photos below).

 Thanks, Stan Franklin.